EdinburghMeaningSciences/modals_database/README.md

 #### The evidence table (lang-evidence.csv)

+The evidence table records the acceptability and felicity judgments of the examples given a certain context in `modals-questionnaire.csv`.
+For example, in the following sample table from Akan, the initial row indicates that example `aka-modal-1` in the example table is felicitous in context `epi-nec-1` in `modals-questionnaire.csv`.
+This piece of evidence then has the unique reference `aka-modal-evid1`.
+The `premise` column is provided to record judgments about inference patterns if necessary.

 | ref | context	| premise	| example	| judgment	| comment	|
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
 | aka-modal-evid1 |	epi-nec-1 | na	| aka-modal-1	| felicitous	|